namely/docker-protoc/README.md

-# Protocol Buffer Generation Containers
+# Protocol Buffer Compiler Containers

 This repository contains Dockerfile's that build protocol buffer generation scripts for Go and Ruby.
 Removing the need to setup Protoc (v3 beta) on your